KDStV Teutonia

 Katholische Deutsche Studentenverbindung Teutonia Freiburg i.
 Uechtland (KDStV Teutonia, English: Catholic German Student Association Teutonia Freiburg) is a Swiss Catholic student association or fraternity.
 It was founded in 1890 in Fribourg, Switzerland as a colour-wearing, non-fencing, academic association.
 It is a member of the Cartellverband, known as CV.

 History

 Katholische Deutsche Studentenverbindung Teutonia Freiburg i.
-Uechtland (KDSTV Teutonia) was established in Fribourg, Switzerland on November 4, 1890.
-It is a colour-wearing, non-fencing, Catholic academic student association or fraternity.
+Uechtland (KDSTV Teutonia) was established on November 4, 1890 at the University of Fribourg in Fribourg, Switzerland.
+KDSTV Teutoniais a colour-wearing, non-fencing, Catholic academic student association or fraternity.

-KDSTV Teutonia Freiburg's headquarters are at Chemin du Gottéron 99 in Friboug, Switzerland.
-It is a member of the Cartellverband or the Union of Catholic German Student Fraternities known as CV.
+In 1890, KDSTV Teutonia became a member of the Cartellverband or the Union of Catholic German Student Fraternities known as CV.
+KDSTV Teutonia's headquarters are at Chemin du Gottéron 99 in Friboug, Switzerland.